 - Be informed of all treatment prescribed prior to being treated, when and how services will be provided, and the names and functions of people providing your care.

-- Request reassessment by the IDT.
+- Request reassessment by your Personal Care Team.

 - Refuse treatment or medications.
 If you choose not to get treatment, you must be told how this will affect your health.